 I used this easy Homemade Cajun Seasoning (or cajun spice blend) to make this creamy chicken and sausage cajun pasta featuring, cajun-style blackened chicken and andouille sausage.
 A flavorful, spicy, peppery dish that’s great for weeknight or weekend dinners.
 I’ve also made this juicy oven roasted turkey breast with the same cajun seasoning.

 While homemade cajun seasonings may have small variations from family to family, this particular blend of spices is one I love, and always guarantees flavorful, smoky, spicy, zesty dishes!

 And as you may notice, I don’t add any salt in this recipe, because I don’t like to add salt to my spice blends until I actually use it in a recipe.
-But you’re more than welcome to add salt until you get the right combination, if you prefer.
+This ensures that you can season your food to your liking when cooking with this cajun spice blend.
+But you’re more than welcome to add salt until you get the right combination when making this cajun seasoning at home, if you prefer.

-- 3 tbsp smoked paprika
+- 3 tbsp paprika

-- 1 ½ tbsp black pepper
+- 1 ½ tbsp black peppercorns or 1 tbsp cracked black pepper (avoid using finely ground black pepper)

 - 2 tsp dried thyme